 2. Attend the Cervantino Festival

-Every fall, the city of Guanajuato turns into a huge cultural festival.
+Every fall (usually in October), the city of Guanajuato turns into a huge cultural festival.
 This international event started in 1972 and attracts artists and tourists from all over the world.
 It may be rowdier now than in the past but is the city’s biggest event of the year.